J4jatin/filmstrip-views/README.md

 # My Assignment_Solution

+Images of my website-----

-# Install and run the application
+# Steps for how to Install and run the application

 This application depends on `NodeJS` and `npm`.